swatson-phillips/GT-CS-3312-SampleRepo/ConferencePresentations/2021-CPTSC/2021-CPTSC-Disciplinary-Specific-Technical-Communication-for-the-Workplace-Notes.md

   - provided easy mechanism for qick video calls to enhance the remote experience

 # Documenting Technical Design
-- Traditional Detailed Design Document
+## Traditional Detailed Design Document
  - heavy weight document with lots of detail and requirement
  - multiple views of the system
  - done before coding
  - students (and instructors) HATED it, it felt a lot like a throw-away assignment

 ![High Level Design and Detailed Design](https://connected-corridors.berkeley.edu/sites/default/files/styles/panopoly_image_original/public/semp_design_doc.png)

 [High Level Design and Detailed Design](https://connected-corridors.berkeley.edu/guiding-project-systems-engineering-process/developing-system/icm-system-architecture-and-design)
- - Our Detailed Design Document version 2 (piloted Fall 2020)
+## Our (new) Detailed Design Document (first piloted Fall 2020)
  - based on the Agile Software development methodology
  - iterative writing of the design document
  - multiple views of the system that are updated as the system is developed
  - opportunity for refinement of the design and the document why learning how to communicate technical designs in writing at an appropriate level of detail
+ - What tool to use to host this???
+Canvas?
+MS Teams wiki?
+Simple Word doc?
+ - How do you grade this? iterativly? at the end? hybrid?